 When a user inserts HTML/ client-side script in the user interface of a web application, this insertion is visible to other users and it is termed XSS.

 What is “Spoofing”?

 Spoofing is the creation of hoax look-alike websites and emails.

 Recommended Security Testing Tools

 Acunetix is an end-to-end web application security scanner.
-It will give a 360-degree view of the security of your organization.
-It is capable of detecting 6500 types of vulnerabilities like SQL injections, XSS, and Weak Passwords, etc. It makes use of advanced macro recording technology for scanning complex multi-level forms.
+This will give you a 360-degree view of the security of your organization.
+It is capable of detecting 6500 types of vulnerabilities like SQL injections, XSS, Weak Passwords, etc. It makes use of advanced macro recording technology for scanning complex multi-level forms.

 The platform is intuitive and easy to use.
 You can schedule and prioritize full scans as well as incremental scans.
 It contains a built-in vulnerability management functionality.
 With the help of CI tools like Jenkins, new builds can be scanned automatically.